sophicapri/NoteKeeper/README.md

 - Create a library
 - Use BroadcastReceiver
 - Use JobIntentService
-- Create a custom view (Still need to work on that)
+- Create a custom view